sheezylion/simple-project-with-github-action/README.md

 4️ runs-on: - Specifies the OS (Ubuntu) where the job will run.
 5️ steps: - The individual tasks within the job.
 Each step is executed in order.
 6️ uses: - Calls a prebuilt action from the GitHub Marketplace.
-7️ run: - Runs a shell command (in this case, a linter to check HTML syntax).
+7️ run: - Runs a shell command (in this case, a linter to check python syntax).

 Now that we understand how GitHub Actions work, let's move forward and create our workflow!